 What is arbitrage trading?

-Arbitrage trading definition: Arbitrage trading refers to the process of purchasing an asset (like stocks, commodities, or currencies) in one market and simultaneously selling it in another market to benefit from a temporary price difference.
+A simple way to define arbitrage trading is as follows: It refers to the process of purchasing an asset (like stocks, commodities, or currencies) in one market and simultaneously selling it in another market to benefit from a temporary price difference.
 In other words, it’s about making good on brief market inefficiencies where the same security is quoted at different prices.

 Read Also: Trading basics: History, methods, and benefits